medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 Now, edit the `~/.config/i3/config` file and add the following lines:

 ```
+assign [class="Alacritty"] 1
 assign [class="qutebrowser"] 2
-exec --no-startup-id i3-msg 'exec qutebrowser; workspace 1; exec alacritty'
+exec --no-startup-id i3-msg 'exec qutebrowser; exec alacritty; workspace 1'
 ```

 What happens now (when i3 starts) is:

-- The `assign` command will make sure that `qutebrowser` will always open on Workspace 2;
+- The `assign` command will make sure that `alacritty` will always open on Workspace 1, and `qutebrowser` will always open on Workspace 2;
-- The `exec` command will run `qutebrowser` (that will be properly opened in Workspace 2, as assigned), then will change to workspace 1 and then will run `alacritty` (since `alacritty` has no windows issues in that regard, it will properly run on the current Workspace 1).
+- The `exec` command will run `alacritty` (that will be properly opened in Workspace 1, as assigned), then qutebrowser` (that will be properly opened in Workspace 2, as assigned), then will change to Workspace 1.

 ### Make shell fun with cowsay and fortune